What Does it Take to Be a Singer?

 Related Job Titles for this Occupation:

-- Bass Singer
+- Gospel Singer

-Is There Job Demand for Singers?
+Is There Going to be Demand for Singers?

 The states with the most job growth for Singer are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Nebraska, Idaho, or Alaska.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Singers Use?
+What Tools do Singers Use?

 - Microsoft Excel